verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-PERM-MSG-2] Renew Permission VP

+Any authorized `operator` CAN execute this method on behalf of an `authority`.

 *This section is non-normative.*

 - Requesting a renewal has no effect on permission expiration or issued credentials.